NickMcConnell/FAangband/docs/command.rst

     by pressing 'v'.
 You can use 'c' to cycle through which items, based on their location, are included in the display.
 The default is to show only the items that are equipped, in the pack, on the floor at your character's current location, and in the home.
-The other options are: show only the items in stores other than the home, show all items, or show only those that equipped or in the pack.
+The other option is to show only those that equipped or in the pack.
 There are some additional commands, notably for filtering which items are displayed based on a particular property and for displaying the details about one or two items.
     To see what those additional commands are, use the '?' key to bring up the in-game help for the equippable comparison.

 Time of Day (``#``)
   This command tells you how many days it has been since your character